wotakumoe/wotaku/mangag.md

 Typesetter takes the translated script from the translator and typeset it on the panel with appropriate font, formating & sfx drawing.
 Sometimes TS can do both translation and typesetting.

 #### Proof reader (PR)
-The job title is self-explanatory.
+PR reviews all translated text to correct any typos, awkward translations, or grammar issues.
+It is essential that PR is fluent in the translation language.
+The job of PR may become unnecessary if the TL is highly experienced, as QC could potentially take on the responsibilities.

-#### Quality controller (QC)
+#### Quality checker (QC)
-QC overviews all the steps.
-He generally posts the final product but this post may or may not exist depending on the project or group's working strategy.
+Quality checker oversees all processes, including checking the translated manga for typos, grammar errors, translation issues, and redrawing problems.
+However, whether or not this role exists depends on the project or group's working strategy.

 ![Kilroy Was Here (Atelier du Noir)](/static/glossary/manga/compare.jpg)